Monday, November 11, 2024

 I think Democrats have far better policies for working class Americans than Republicans do.
 It was Democrats who backed labor unions, who raised minimum wages, and who under President Biden crafted a strategy to create manufacturing jobs and slash child poverty.
 Trump talks a good game about manufacturing, bui...
 Biden so far has seen an increase of 700,000 manufacturing jobs.
 (Kristof 2024)

 So what's the problem?
 "Democrats increasingly are the party of university-educated elites, and they have an unfortunate knack for coming across as remote and patronizing scolds" (Ibid).
 What?!?
 This barely qualifies as analysis.
-(He scolded.)
+(I scolded.)

 Zakaria goes farther to blame the administration's failures on immigration, and a penchant for identity politics.
 This too is unsatisfying.
 Immigration is hard, and Trump was different less on outcomes than on the retributive excess of his approach.
 Zakaria's examples of identity politics are use of the term "Latinx"--by the administration?
 I'm not remember that)--and support for the transgendered.
 "One of Trump's most effective ads," he notes, "on trans issues, ended with the tagline: Kamala is for they/them; President Trump is for you" (Zakaria 2024).
 Aside from the fact that the ad itself is a flagrant example of identity politics, Zakaria is suggesting that transgendered people, like Mexican immigrants, are too unsympathetic to merit attention from a campaign that wants to win an election.
 (And has Zakaria forgotten that Biden lost a bipartisan immigration bill in Congress this year when Trump told Republicans to nix it?)